 Applying for a new job?
-Here are 10 things to showcase in your resume, cover letter, social media updates, and interview.
+Well, then you need to know the 10 things employers love to see!
+Showcase them in your resume, cover letter, social media updates, and interview.
 Strategically highlight your strengths, and the right employer could find you irresistible!

 1. Samples of work